BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 - Sting
 - **Mithril Coat (PASSIVE)**

-Whilst wearing the Mithril Coat, a model adds +3 to their Defence (this is already included in Bilbo’s profile above).
+Whilst wearing the Mithril Coat, a model adds +3 to their Defence (this is already included in Bilbo's profile above).

 - **Sting (ACTIVE)**